How to create a static site with hugo

 hugo version

-Step 2: Crafting Your New Hugo Site
+Step 2: Create a New Hugo Site

 hugo new site my-hugo-site